makersacademy/bowling-challenge/README.md

  A Javascript implementation of a bowling scorecard program.

- I this program, a full game of bowling can be input.
+ In this program, a full game of bowling can be input.
  At any point during the game, a scorecard can be printed to the screen.
  This scorecard is formatted as a markdown table so it can easily be used online if required.